KevDevMep/Other/README.md

     <td>~100k Pop per District</td>
   </tr>
 </table>
 <p>All redistricting maps are done in DRA 2020.
-Then combined together and custom printed in QGIS</p>
+Then combined together and custom printed in QGIS.
+Alt: (NY +1, MN -1)</p>